Cannabis Trichromes: Guide to the Different Types of Weed

 CBD is a non-psychoactive cannabinoid, which means that it doesn’t create the high feeling that THC does.
 This has been proven to have anti-inflammatory, anti-anxiety, and anti-tremor properties.
 It is gaining popularity as a medicinal alternative to THC.

-CBD can be used to treat anxiety, depression, nausea, and a variety of other conditions.
-As it can be found in all cannabis strains, but it is more prevalent in indica and sativa strains.
-Hills: Hills are the most common CBD trichrome and are found in strains like Hindu Kush and Blueberry.
+CBD effectively treats anxiety, depression, nausea, and various other conditions.
+Although it is present in all cannabis strains, it is more prevalent in indica and sativa strains.
+Hills, the most common CBD trichrome, are present in strains such as Hindu Kush and Blueberry.

 Brooks: The second most common CBD trichrome is known as Brokins, just like the THC trichrome.
 It is the most common CBD trichrome in Sour Diesel and Purple Kush.
 Red Hairs: Red hairs are the least common CBD trichrome and are found in a few strains like Northern Lights and Jack Herer.